CLASS Will Replace PQA

 GSQ and CLASS Introductory Overview

 Our first two introductory overview trainings on GSQ and CLASS were conducted in August and September 2021.
-If you missed this opportunity know that similar content will be recorded and posted here to view for awareness, but without training credit.
+If you missed those opportunities you can review the recording here, without training credit.

 Please reach out to email@example.com with any questions.